LemonAppDev/konsist/lib/src/konsistArchitectureApiTest/kotlin/com/lemonappdev/konsist/architecture2/README.md

 # Architecture 2

-Here we're testing situation where Presentation layer depends on Domain one.
-See below diagram:
+Test scenario where Presentation layer depends on Domain one:

 ```mermaid
 %%{init: {'theme': 'forest'}}%%